sublimelsp/LSP/docs/index.md

+!!! warning
+    This documentation is for an outdated version of LSP for Sublime Text 3.
+Please go to [Sublime Text LSP Documentation](https://lsp.sublimetext.io/) to see the up-to-date documentation.

 ## Getting started

 1. Install a language server from the list below, ensuring it can be started from the command line (is in your PATH).